 Bond.
 Any form of financial guaranty including a cash deposit, surety bond, collateral, property, or instrument of credit in an amount and form satisfactory to the Plan Commission.

 Boutique Hotel.
-A facility offering transient lodging accommodations to the general public with up to fifty (50) rooms and which may include additional facilities and services, such as restaurants, meeting rooms, and recreational facilities.
+See Hotel, Boutique

 Brewing/Distilling With Tap or Tasting Rooms.
 A facility that manufactures and produces alcoholic beverages, including beer, distilled spirits or hard liquor., and may including ancillary tasting or sales to the general public.